 The range of GIB® Rondo® suspended ceiling componentry provides additional clearance above the ceiling level.
 This could be to run electrical, plumbing or ventilation equipment.
-The system allows for the ceiling lining material to be directly attached to the lower face of and whether the board is applied wet or dry.
-Sheets must be fixed horizontally to walls.
+The system allows for the ceiling lining material to be directly attached to the lower face of the battens.